olaven/olaven.github.io/posts/reflections/Lessons_from_building_Krets.md

 to their existing flow is essential.

 I've experienced potential customers don't even want to spend the time to create an account, but would rather have me do it.
-These were otherwize excited customers who showed initiative.
-This This happened on several occations.
+These were otherwise excited customers who showed initiative.
+This happened on several occations.

 So the lesson is: People are not going to spend time on you or your project.